jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Getting the Data in Order

-To start figuring out how the quality of the cut of the diamond affects the price of that diamond, we first have toget the data in order.
+To start figuring out how the quality of the cut of the diamond affects the price of that diamond, we first have to get the data in order.
 To do that we'll use the `dplyr` package.
 This allows us to group the data by the quality of the cut (`cut`) before summarizing the data to determine the number of diamonds in each category (`N`), the minimum price of the diamonds in this category (`min`), the average price (`avg`), and the highest price in the category (`max`).

 To get these data in order, you could use the following code.
 This code groups the data by cut (quality of the diamond) and then calculates the number of diamonds in each group (N), the minimum price across each group (min), the average price of diamonds across each group (avg), and the maximum price within each group (max):